 After a false start in Week 4 and half the conference hitting the snooze button in Week 5, Week 6 in the Big Ten felt like the real start of conference play.
-Five games later, we can now pick a team to become irrationally exuberant about or to declare a clownfraud.
+Five games into the season, we can pick a team to become irrationally exuberant about or to declare a clownfraud.
 Come with me through this week's B1G Recap, won't you?

 Michigan State (4-1, 1-0) 26, Iowa (4-2, 1-1) 14

 For a while, a 2012 redux looked plausible: the game's first six possessions went punt, punt, turnover on downs, interception, missed field goal, punt.
 But Michigan State and Iowa got things going in the second quarter, thanks to MSU's Connor Cook and Iowa's Jake Rudock spreading the ball well, leading to a 14-10 Iowa halftime lead.
 In the second half, Cook's 37 yard touchdown pass to Bennie Fowler gave MSU the lead, and Michael Geiger made his second, third, and fourth field goals to give the Spartans a comfortable win.

 After the game, I was scratching my head at Iowa's unwillingness to run.
 Mark Weisman led the country in rushing attempts before the game, but the Hawkeyes only ran 16 times for a piddling 23 yards.
 For Michigan State, hopefully this marks the end of the quarterback shuffling; the offensive turmoil could have wrecked the season, but the Spartans have to feel good about their chances of winning the Legends Division now.

 Michigan State will host Indiana, while Iowa has a week off to prepare for No. 4 Ohio State on Oct.
 19.